wgantt/reasoning-models-lie/README.md

 ### 3. Run the Experiments

-Steps (i)-(vi) below illustrate how to reproduce our results once the environment and API keys have been configured.
+Steps (i)-(vii) below illustrate how to reproduce our results once the environment and API keys have been configured.
 Some of the steps are marked as "optional" because you can still conduct a complete, meaningful reproduction of the core results without running these steps.
 Technically speaking, however, *all* steps are optional: we include all of the files necessary to start from an arbitrary step and complete the reproduction from there.
 Just beware that each step will overwrite certain of those files.

 ### i.
 Construct evaluation prompts (Optional)